-- 37 This section places the Commission under a duty to conduct an electoral review of each principal area at least every ten years, though it could decide, either at the request of a council or at its own behest, to conduct one at any time. - However, no review should take place and no report should be published within 9 months of an ordinary council election.
+- 37 This section places the Commission under a duty to conduct an electoral review of each principal area at least every ten years, though it could decide, either at the request of a council or at its own behest, to conduct one at any time. - However, no report should be published within 9 months of an ordinary council election.
 Following a review, the Commission must send a report to the Welsh Ministers. - The section also requires Commission to send their proposed timetable for conducting electoral reviews to the Welsh Ministers.